Grand pensionary: History

 The grand pensionary also took care of the total correspondence of the Estates.
 He thus handled communications with lower administrative bodies, the other provinces of the Republic, the States General of the Netherlands, and foreign powers.
 This means his function combined elements of the duties performed by modern ministers of internal and foreign affairs.
 Letters to the Estates could be read by all the members.
-Therefore, messages of a more secretive nature were sent to the grand pensionary personally.
+Therefore, messages of a more secretive nature, especially by diplomats, were sent to the grand pensionary personally.
 Large parts of the correspondence of the various grand pensionaries have been preserved, forming an important source of information for later historians.
 The diplomatic contacts of the Republic were in principle managed by the States General.
 However, they were ill-equipped to receive and entertain envoys with the pomposity needed in the seventeenth century to avoid offending foreign rulers.
 In practice, this was delegated to the court of the stadtholder of Holland, who also resided at The Hague.
 When no stadtholder was appointed, the grand pensionary received envoys.
 He was obliged to live at The Hague.

 The grand pensionary had a complex relation with the States General.
 The States of Holland convened at 09:00 and 16:00; around noon he left to attend the nearby session of the States General and "direct" the delegation of Holland in its deliberations with the delegates of the other six provinces.
+He was not the president of the States-General, which function rotated between the provincial delegates on a weekly base.
 This was further complicated by a system of special commissions or besognes.
-Foreign relations, the army and the navy e.g. each had a special commission, the members of which were selected from the States of Holland.
+Foreign relations, finances, the army and the navy e.g. each had a special commission, the members of which were selected from the States of Holland.
 The grand pensionary was obliged to attend the commission sessions and "prepare" their resolutions.
 However, the States General also had commissions on the same policy terrains that were attended by the grand pensionary as well.
 Often, their resolutions were copied verbatim from the Hollandic commission resolutions.